samyakx/wordle/README.md

 # wordle
-its a random wordle game.
+its a random wordle game with surprises.